7 Lessons For Retail In The Age of E-Commerce

 Change For The Better

 Work on the store’s design and layout, and the products you sell.
-Your physical store can benefit from a strategy similar to content calendars for digital marketing.
+A strategy similar to content calendars for digital marketing can benefit your physical store.

 2. Bring People Together

 Organizing events is another way to attract customers.
-Fitness classes, courses, workshops, book launches and other interactive activities are excellent ways to stir interest.
+Fitness classes, courses, workshops, book launches, and other interactive activities are excellent ways to stir interest.

 3. Creative Teams Are A Must